photontexteditor/Photon/README.md

 - [Outcome](#outcome)

 ## Features
-Photon is being developed using the Python programming language and its robust libraries and frameworks.
-The development process will involve designing an intuitive user interface, integrating advanced text editing and code editing functionalities, and ensuring cross-platform compatibility.
+Photon is developed using the `python` and its robust [libraries and frameworks](#moduleslibraries).
+The development process involved designing an intuitive modern user interface, integrating advanced text editing and code editing functionalities, and ensuring cross-platform compatibility.

 Some of the features of Photon Text Editor are:-
 1. Basic features include copy, cut, paste, find, and replace functionalities.